-One bite of Dot’s Ultimate Southern Pecan Pie will have your taste buds swooning with crunchy, sweet, custardy, caramelly goodness.
+One bite of Dot’s old-fashioned Southern Pecan Pie will have your taste buds swooning with crunchy, sweet, custardy, caramelly goodness.

 In the South, there are as many recipes for pecan pie as there are pecan trees.
 Every family has a favorite and this is ours.
-This is a wonderfully rich, old-fashioned southern pecan pie recipe, which isn’t cloyingly sweet like most pecan pies.
+This is a wonderfully rich, old-fashioned pie that isn’t cloyingly sweet like most of them.
 Classic and simple, and along with pumpkin pie, it’s a Thanksgiving tradition.
-This pecan pie is also one of the easiest pies you will ever make!
+It’s also one of the easiest pies you will ever make!

-Dot’s secrets for making this delicious pecan pie are toasting the pecans ahead of time, and her recipe doesn’t include corn syrup.
-This make-ahead southern pecan pie is chock-full of sweet, crunchy pecans, and the light caramel custard filling is out of this world delicious!
+Dot has two secrets; she doesn’t include corn syrup in her recipe and she uses roasted pecans.
+This make-ahead dessert is chock-full of sweet, crunchy pecans, and the light caramel custard filling is out of this world delicious!

-Georgia is the leading pecan-producing state and October and November is when pecans are typically harvested.
-So, now is the perfect time to stock up and to make Dot’s Ultimate Southern Pecan Pie.
-When buying pecans, look for plump pecans that are uniform in color and size.
-If you are not going to use your pecans right away, it’s best to store them in an airtight container in the freezer to prevent them from becoming rancid.
+When buying shelled pecans, look for plump nets that are uniform in color and size.
+If you are not going to use them right away, it’s best to store them in an airtight container in the freezer to prevent them from becoming rancid.

-You will need the following ingredients for Dot’s Ultimate Southern Pecan Pie: pecans, butter, all-purpose flour, brown sugar, eggs, vanilla, salt, milk, and salt.
-You will also need 1 unbaked deep dish frozen 9-inch pie shell or 2 unbaked regular frozen 9-inch pie shells.
+You will need the following ingredients: shelled roasted pecans, butter, all-purpose flour, brown sugar, eggs, vanilla, salt, milk, and salt.
+You will also need one unbaked deep-dish frozen 9-inch pie shell or two unbaked regular frozen 9-inch pie shells.

 Preheat the oven to 300 degrees F.